Landlord Insurance vs Homeowners Insurance: Costs & Benefits

-Loss of Use Vs. Fair Rental Value
+Loss of Use vs Fair Rental Value

-Suppose you’re a landlord and someone dies on your property due to your incompetence.
+Suppose you’re a landlord, and someone dies on your property due to your incompetence.
 In this case, they’re going to file a lawsuit against you and win in court.
 When you get a $1.5 million verdict against you and your liabilities caps are $1 million, you will be liable for $500,000 in penalties that fall out of your pocket.
 You will have an umbrella fund of up to 5 million to offset all court costs if you are sued.

 Medical Payments to Others

 This coverage will protect you if anyone is hurt in your house.
-Let’s imagine there’s a nail on your home that sticks out of the wall, and someone drives his arm over it, cutting off his arm and demanding 22 stitches.
+Let’s imagine a nail on your home sticks out of the wall, and someone drives his arm over it, cutting off his arm and demanding 22 stitches.
 Your insurance can cover this kind of cost.

 According to theInsurance Information Institute (III), a landlord policy would, on average, pay about 25% more than a standard homeowners policy.
 As of 2015 (the latest statistics collected by III), the total mortgage insurance premium was $1,173.

-Knowing all about homeowners insurance for rental property investment takes you one step closer to snagging the ideal property, bringing it all in shape, and welcoming your first tenants!
+Finally, knowing all about homeowners insurance for rental property investment takes you one step closer to snagging the ideal property, bringing it all in shape, and welcoming your first tenants!
 Why quit searching for the right rental property insurance?
 You can also discover the right way to fund your goal of being a landlord.